 Fonts and luxury brands: Fashion.

 Following on from our research into how fonts are used in the beauty and automotive industries, in part three we take a look at ten luxury fashion brands.
 What is the most fashionable font style?
-How do these brands use typefaces to stand out from competitors and are there opportunities which are being missed?
+How do these brands use typefaces to stand out from competitors, and are there opportunities that are being missed?

 Large images and geometric typography create a sense of elegance, modernity and luxury.
 The use of Futura in body copy perfectly complements Granjon in the logo, both are wide, open, approachable and understated.
 The use of Times on item descriptions enhances the luxury feel, but is a free and unoriginal choice with hairline strokes which don’t hold up well at the small sizes used.

 Tiffany & Co

 A high contrast, delicate serif typeface named Sterling by Hoefler Type Foundry is used in both the logo and as the primary font.
 Due to the wispy nature of the hairlined strokes the type disappears at small sizes especially on the navigation menu.
 Set in all caps for the menu and captions and upper and lowercase for body copy it looks luxurious and elegant.
 Humanist sans Avenir Next (and Helvetica) are also used in some sections offering a modern twist.

 The contrasting narrow and wide nature of the bespoke University Roman JIMMY CHOO word mark allows the main typeface Proxima Nova to flourish, forming a dynamic visual relationship.
 Simple photography along with the clean, modern and legible Proxima Nova creates an elegant, classic and understated vibe.